$ student-projects --showcase [+][-]

 $ day-3 --am [+][-]

-Session 5: The Model Context Protocol
+Session 5: The Claude Code CLI and the Model Context Protocol

 Readings: